New London School explosion: Rescue and recovery

 Aid poured in from outside the area.
 Texas Governor James V. Allred dispatched Texas Rangers, the Texas Highway Patrol, and the Texas National Guard.
 Thirty doctors, 100 nurses, and 25 embalmers arrived from Dallas.
 Airmen from Barksdale Field, deputy sheriffs, and even Boy Scouts took part in the rescue and recovery.
 In their desperation to get victims and survivors out of the rubble, many rescuers did not immediately check if the bodies they came across were alive or dead.

+Texas Rangers like Bob Goss rushed to help in the aftermath, bringing Kilgore into the heart of one of East Texas's darkest moments.

 Rescuers worked through night and rain, and seventeen hours later the entire site had been cleared.
 Many who worked in the rescue were overcome with shock as one survivor recounted; "Daddy worked so long he almost had a nervous breakdown.
 As long as he was working he was fine, but as soon as he came home and sat down he'd start shaking."

 Buildings in the neighboring communities of Henderson, Overton, Kilgore and as far away as Tyler and Longview were converted into makeshift first aid tents and morgues to house the enormous number of bodies, and everything from family cars to delivery trucks served as hearses and ambulances.
 A new hospital, Mother Frances Hospital in Tyler, was scheduled to open the next day, but the dedication was canceled and the hospital opened immediately.

 Reporters who arrived in New London found themselves swept up in the rescue effort.
 Former Dallas Times Herald executive editor Felix McKnight, then a young Associated Press reporter, recalled, "We identified ourselves and were immediately told that helpers were needed far more than reporters."
 Walter Cronkite also found himself in New London on one of his first assignments for United Press International.
 Although Cronkite went on to cover World War II and the Nuremberg trials, he was quoted as saying decades later, "I did nothing in my studies nor in my life to prepare me for a story of the magnitude of that New London tragedy, nor has any story since that awful day equaled it."

 Victims

 The number of people estimated killed in the explosion is 294, but the actual number of victims remains unknown.
 Of the deceased, the majority were from grades five through eleven, as the younger students were educated in a separate building and most had already been dismissed from school.
 The majority of the fatalities are buried at Pleasant Hill Cemetery near New London, with an entire section being designated for the victims.

-It was thought that one mother had a heart attack and died when she found out that her daughter was killed, with only part of her face, her chin and a couple of bones recovered, but this story was found to be untrue when both mother and daughter were found alive.
+It was thought that one mother had a heart attack and died when she found out that her daughter had been killed, with only part of her face, her chin and a couple of bones recovered, but this story was found to be untrue when both mother and daughter were found alive.